awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 ### Files Written to Amazon S3<a name="insert-into-files-written-to-s3"></a>

 Athena writes files to source data locations in Amazon S3 as a result of the `INSERT` command\.
 Each `INSERT` operation creates a new file, rather than appending to an existing file\.
 The file locations depend on the structure of the table and the `SELECT` query, if present\.
 Athena generates a data manifest file for each `INSERT` query\.
 The manifest tracks the files that the query wrote\.
 It is saved to the Athena query result location in Amazon S3\.
-If a query fails, the manifest also tracks files that the query intended to write\.
-The manifest is useful for identifying orphaned files resulting from a failed query\.
-For more information, see [Working with Query Results, Output Files, and Query History](querying.md)\.
+For more information, see [Identifying Query Output Files](querying.md#querying-identifying-output-files)\.

+### Locating Orphaned Files<a name="insert-into-files-partial-data"></a>

+If a `CTAS` or `INSERT INTO` statement fails, it is possible that orphaned data are left in the data location\.
+Because Athena does not delete any data \(even partial data\) from your bucket, you might be able to read this partial data in subsequent queries\.
+To locate orphaned files for inspection or deletion, you can use the data manifest file that Athena provides to track the list of files to be written\.
+For more information, see [Identifying Query Output Files](querying.md#querying-identifying-output-files) and [DataManifestLocation](https://docs.aws.amazon.com/athena/latest/APIReference/API_QueryExecutionStatistics.html#athena-Type-QueryExecutionStatistics-DataManifestLocation)\.

 ## <a name="insert-into-select"></a>